-The security deposit required can vary on a case-by-case basis, however in Austin it is typical for landlords to require a deposit equal to one month’s gross rent.
+The security deposit required can vary on a case-by-case basis but, in Austin, it is typical for landlords to require a deposit equal to one month’s gross rent.

-Parking for office buildings is typically quoted as a ratio of number of spaces per 1,000 SF.
+Parking for office buildings is typically quoted as a ratio of the number of spaces per 1,000 square feet.

-If you were to lease 3,000 sf within the building, the landlord would allocate nine parking spaces for your company.
+If you were to lease 3,000 square feet within the building, the landlord would allocate nine parking spaces for your company.